Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_12_algo_count_accumulate.rst

     **Task - swimming pool**

     A visit to the pool is being prepared for a group of children.
-Anyone less than 160 centimeters can only go into the smaller pool.
+Anyone lower than 160 centimeters can only go into the smaller pool.
 The organizer is interested in how many children are below 160 centimeters in order to plan the groups.

     Children's heights are given at the beginning of the program.
-Complete the program to print the number of children less than 160 centimeters.
+Complete the program to print the number of children lower than 160 centimeters.

 .. activecode:: console__counting_swimmingpool